Create OpenID Connect app integrations

 • If your app integration contains links to instructions, prevent access issues by adding Okta to your list of sites that can always use cookies.
 See Mitigate the impact of third-party cookie deprecation.

-Task 1: Launch the Wizard
+Launch the wizard

 1. In the Admin Console, go to ApplicationsApplications.